 - Purchase the complete Expat Arrivals Kenya Guide (PDF)

-As such a vibrant and diverse country, culture shock in Kenya can come in many different forms.
-Some new arrivals find living in Kenya so difficult to adjust to that they tend to live entirely enclosed within an expat circle, rarely straying from their compounds.
+As a vibrant and diverse country, culture shock in Kenya can come in many different forms.
+Some new arrivals find living in Kenya quite difficult to adjust to, often choosing to live entirely enclosed within an expat circle, rarely straying from their compounds.
 This tends to further intensify one's sense of isolation.

-Others may not find the culture differences intimidating.
-Instead, they are inspired by the friendly and open nature of Kenyans who generally adopt a welcoming and helpful attitude towards foreigners.
-There are also expat groups in the large cities such as Nairobi and Mombasa which help facilitate the assimilation process.
+Other expats don't find the culture differences intimidating at all, and are instead inspired by the friendly and open nature of Kenyans who generally have a welcoming and helpful attitude towards foreigners.
+There are also expat groups in the large cities such as Nairobi and Mombasa that help facilitate the assimilation process.
 These organisations arrange social gatherings including lunch dates and sporting events.
 Expats should contact their embassy or consulate to find out more about local expat clubs.

 New arrivals to Kenya will likely face various forms of culture shock and there may be lifestyle differences in Nairobi compared to Mombasa and other coastal towns, as well as elsewhere in the country.

 There are multiple ethnic groups (the well known Maasai people being one) and religions in the country.
-So, those interested in local and traditional cultural practices will find much to learn.
-Whatever the aspect of culture shock faced, expats will settle in quicker by being patient and open to learning and understanding the way things are done.
+So, those interested in local and traditional cultural practices will find much to explore.
+Whatever the culture shock, expats will settle in quicker by being patient and open to learning and understanding the way things are done.

 Inequality in Kenya

-Many expats living in Kenya find themselves within the upper-middle class of Kenyan society.
-They're privy to nice houses, shopping at modern malls and driving comfortable cars.
-This does make the expat experience relatively insulated, although the lives of ordinary Kenyans remain noticeable.
+Expats in Kenya are privy to luxurious houses, shop at modern malls and drive comfortable cars.
+This does make the expat experience relatively insulated, and quite different to the average Kenyan's experience.